-Headlights come on for approx. 30 seconds.
+The exterior lights come on for approx. 30 seconds.

-To activate, press button ≥ on the radio remote control twice when the vehicle is locked.
+To activate, press button \succeq on the radio remote control twice when the vehicle is locked.

-Country-specific application: To switch on the function, press button $\geq$ on the radio remote control once when the vehicle is locked.
+Country-specific application: To switch on the function, press button \geq on the radio remote control once when the vehicle is locked.

-Switching on the ignition or pressing button = on the radio remote control will deactivate the function.
+Switching on the ignition or pressing button - on the radio remote control will deactivate the function.